carbon-language/carbon-lang/mlir/docs/ConversionToLLVMDialect.md

 Memref types in MLIR have both static and dynamic information associated with them.
-The dynamic information comprises the buffer pointer as well as sizes and strides of any dynamically sized dimensions.
+The dynamic information comprises the buffer pointer as well as sizes and strides of any dynamically-sized dimensions.
 Memref types are normalized and converted to a descriptor that is only dependent on the rank of the memref.
 The descriptor contains: